Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Orange Vanilla Protein Overnight Oats is an easy make-ahead, dairy free breakfast recipe.
+Orange Vanilla Protein Overnight Oats are an easy make-ahead, dairy-free breakfast recipe.
 This delicious breakfast is made using fresh oranges, honey, and the addition of collagen peptides, so it offers your body a boost of morning energy!
 Easy to meal prep for breakfast to go!

 ingredients for protein oats arranged in small bowls placed in a white tray.